It felt like someone had taken hold of my heart and was trying to wring it like a wet rag

 Choose empathy.
 Listen and validate your partner’s feelings rather than trying to “compete or compare” your feelings.
 Avoid the impulse to respond to their hurt feelings with your own hurt feelings.
 Let them feel heard.
 Ask for clarification and be reflective.

 Cool off without being cold.
 Sometimes you need a shart cooling off period in time of conflict but be careful of making the other person feel rejected.
 If you need to take a break say something to the effect of, “ I’m going for a drive because I love us and I need to think, but I’ll be back in an hour” or “I need to leave for a little while to cool off, but I’m not leaving the relationship.”

 Move toward each other instead of away from each other.
 Use warmth, understanding and humor from a shared space to connect rather than going cold or “stonewalling.”
 Treat the relationship as the most valuable possession you share together and, rather than taking sides, have the goal of improving what belongs to both of you.

 Protect what you have.
 Avoid situations that make you feel good as an individual but put the relationship in jeopardy.
 When away from your partner, speak and act in ways they would feel comfortable if they were watching or listening.
 Consider a “Couple Bubble” Dr. Stan Tatkin, in his book Wired for Love: writes, “The couple bubble is an agreement to put the relationship before anything and everything else.
 It means putting your partner’s well-being, self-esteem, and distress relief first.
 And it means your partner does the same for you.
 You both agree to do it for each other.”

-If this message resonates with you, and you would like to see more like this, then please feel free to join me at Love is Medicine.
+If this message resonates with you, and you would like to see more like this, then please feel free to join the love at Love is Medicine.

 Photo by Azrul Aziz on Unsplash